jonsim/tiny-install/README.md

 ## Installing a project

-Projects should make it clear that they can be installed with tiny-install.
-Then, assuming `install` is on the `PATH`, simply run one of:
+If you have a project which can be installed with tiny-install, assuming `install` is on the `PATH`, simply run one of:

 * ```bash
    cd <some-project>